 And unfortunately, the antibiotics that dermatologists give you can make your gut imbalance even worse!

 If you prefer a more natural approach, you may be considering alternative healthcare professionals like nutritionists and naturopaths.
 And these practitioners do have a wealth of knowledge that can help you be your healthy best.
 And when it comes to relieving acne they may be able to get you heading in the right direction.

 Naturopathic doctors diagnose, prevent and treat acute chronic illness in a holistic manner in order to restore health.
 They focus on treating the underlying issues of health problems rather than just symptoms.

 When it comes to digestive problems, naturopaths will often run a food sensitivity test to determine how your immune system reacts to certain foods.
 It also shows the practitioner which foods cause inflammation.
-Naturopaths believe that food sensitivities can be root cause of acne and if the gut is healed the acne will subside.
+Naturopaths believe that food sensitivities can be the root cause of acne and if the gut is healed the acne will subside.

-Nutritionists will tell you to avoid dairy, refined carbs, sugar, processed foods and gluten, since these foods are shown to trigger acne.
+Nutritionists will tell you to avoid dairy, refined carbs, sugar, processed foods, and gluten since these foods are shown to trigger acne.
 They’ll also put you on a diet that’s rich in fresh veggies, fruits, and especially berries.
-These foods are all rich sources of skin-healing antioxidants, vitamins C and E, zinc and selenium.
+These foods are all rich sources of skin-healing antioxidants, vitamins C and E, zinc, and selenium.

 They will also suggest high-fiber foods to help relieve constipation and promote healthy bowel movements.

 Using fine needles and applying heat or electrical stimulation, acupuncturists follow the practices of Traditional Chinese Medicine to relieve pain and promote healing.